btrettel/flt/to-do.md

 - convergence.f90: convergence testing framework
     - grid/temporal convergence (set up the same: take a callback where one parameter is the delta to be varied)
         - produce both error and order plots
+        - `convergence_rate(func, deltas, norm, outfile, expected_order, tol, actual_order, rc)`
+            - `norm` can be `NORM_POINTWISE` or `NORM_INFINITY`
+            - `actual_order` is `intent(out)`
+        - Convergence error plot assumes positive discretization error (or implicit norm of some sort), order plot does not
+        - `rc` can be used to catch issues like the criteria of nishikawa_pitfalls_2023 being unmet, etc.
     - MC convergence
+        - Could simply design `convergence_rate` to handle this as well.
+Flag does sampling properly, etc.
     - Richardson extrapolation procedure
-- Make revision.f90 it's own module so that changes to any file does not cause everything depending on the build module to be rebuilt.
+- Make rev.f90 it's own module so that changes to any file does not cause everything depending on the build module to be rebuilt.
 At present, checks requires build, and probably everything requires checks, so changing any file in `ALLSRC` makes everything rebuild.
 This could lead to slow builds if not corrected.
 Few things need the revision data specifically so most of the problem can be avoided.
 Document the reason for the separation in gitrev.py and svnrev.py.
 - genunits
-    - Test unitless intrinsic `sin`, `cos`, `tan`, `exp`, `log`.
+    - Change `config%intrinsics` to `unitless_1arg_intrinsics` array in nml file that is looped over to minimize number of interfaces, reduce amount of hard coded things, and reduce number of places to change when adding unitless 1 argument intrinsics
+    - 2 argument `min` and `max`
+    - Generic `linspace` and `linf_norm`
-    - Add more unitless intrinsics.
+    - Test unitless intrinsics.
+    - Add addition and subtraction operations for `unitless` and `real`.
+    - Add comparison operators, including `real` for `unitless`, with tests.
     - Look into inheritance for genunits to avoid the `%v%v` problem?
     - Better constructor for AD and genunits.
 Make default constructor set a constant, and have a separate subroutine to set the variable number of the derivatives?
 Example proposed syntax for combination of AD and genunits:
         - ```type(si_length) :: x